gc-da11yn/gc-da11yn.github.io/src/pages/en/personas-with-disabilities-for-inclusive-user-experience-ux-design.md

 ### Audio enhancement and replacement technology

 Audio Enhancement and Replacement Technology is used by individuals with some form of hearing impairment or limitation and some users with speech or communication related impairment.
 There is a wide variety of needs and requirements in this category of technology.
-Solutions can be as simple as t-coil hearing aid compatibility to as complex as teletypewriter (TTY) access.
+Solutions can be as simple as t-coil hearing aid compatibility to as complex as teletypewriter (<abbr>TTY</abbr>) access.

 Systems often must be usable without hearing.
 Information conveyed by audio alone is not accessible by individuals who are deaf.
 Systems often must also be usable with limited hearing.
 People with limited hearing often cannot see well either, especially people who are older.
 Allowing them to use their residual hearing is therefore important rather than having to rely on sight (e.g. relying on access techniques that would be used by people who are deaf).